 This course is the first half of the college composition sequence and focuses on expository writing, critical thinking, and research, with emphases on the following: critical reading and interpretation of nonfiction texts; engaging with and analyzing texts; using summary, paraphrase, and quotation; finding, evaluating and documenting sources; and writing with purpose.
 Students will produce approximately 3000 words of formal written work, including a documented research paper of at least 1250 words.
 4 class hours Prerequisite: Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.

 A course designed for students who are interested in exploring the field of forensic science.
 A study of fundamental forensic science techniques and procedures.
 Lecture topics include techniques used to evaluate types of physical, chemical, and biological evidence, as well as the legal system and forensic science, crime scenes and various forensic specialties.
 Laboratories afford students the opportunity to identify, examine, and assess forensic evidence using modern chemical and biological techniques.
-Prerequisite: None Additional course fee: $70.00 lab kit fee for online sections only (The fee is subject to change).
+NOTE: Students cannot receive credit for both FRS 100 and FRS 101.

 Historical and philosophical background and critical evaluation of the criminal justice system.
 A study of the United States Constitution and its impact on modern criminal justice.
 The relationship of crime to the police, prosecution, the courts, probation, parole, corrections, and the general functions of each.
 Exploration of the field of criminal justice and professional career opportunities in it.
 Prerequisite: English 095 eligibility